nyvyn/autonomais/README.md

 Autonomais is a typeScript library created to streamline the deployment and coordination of multiple AI agents within your applications.
-Crafted with simplicity and speed in mind,
-Autonomais helps developers build sophisticated AI agent workflows with minimal overhead.
+Crafted with simplicity and efficiency in mind, Autonomais helps developers build sophisticated AI agent workflows with minimal overhead.

 ## Table of Contents